Delicious Sautéed Broccolini with Garlic and Lemon.

 Vegetables are often rejected by young children and it can take 10-20 tries before a child will accept them.
 I believe in patience over pressure and that continually offering, previously rejected vegetables, without forcing them to eat them, will pay off in the long run.

-Roasted vegetables are always a winner with my kids and it is probably one their favourite ways to enjoy most vegetables.
+Roasted vegetables are always a winner with my kids and it is probably one of their favourite ways to enjoy most vegetables.
 Sautéing is another popular cooking method.
 They love sautéed broccolini but also love many other vegetables such as asparagus, green beans and snow peas cooked this way.
 Adding olive oil, garlic and a little salt and pepper really does make a big difference with my kids.

 What is Broccolini?